Damaris Page

 Damaris Page (c.
-1610 – 9 October 1669) also known as Damarose Page, was a London brothel keeper, entrepreneur and property developer, one of the most successful and famous prostitutes of her time.
+1610 – 9 October 1669), also known as Damarose Page, was an English brothel keeper, entrepreneur and property developer in London, who was one of the most successful and famous prostitutes of her time.

 Life and career

 Little is known of Page's early life.
 She was born in Stepney to John Aderson (Addersell) and worked through her teenage years as a prostitute known under the surname Page, though it is not understood how she acquired the name.
 On 18 April 1653 she wed James Dry at St Mary Magdalen, Bermondsey.
 In 1655, she was brought to court for bigamy, as it was stated that she also had been married to a William Baker of Stepney for the previous 15 years, though is likely that it was a fabricated charge as there was no evidence of this marriage in the parish registers.
 Page stated that the marriage to Baker was never sanctified and she was acquitted.
 She was concurrently charged with killing one Eleanor Pooley on whom she had tried to perform an abortion with a two-pronged-fork.
 For this offence she was convicted of manslaughter and would have been hanged; however, she was pregnant at the time of trial (she "pleaded her belly") and so saw out a three-year sentence in Newgate Gaol.
 After her release she continued her businesses as before, and remained single after the death of James Dry.

 Page became rich during the boom years of economic development of the East End of London, offering services as a prostitute to the burgeoning population of seafaring workers of the docks and later through running brothels.
 She ran the Three Tuns in Stepney for seamen and another brothel in Rosemary Lane, near the Tower of London, for naval officers who moved in richer circles.
 She drew many of her prostitutes from the cohort of women whose husbands had been recruited to fight in naval battles or had been killed there, leaving their wives without any means of support.
 By the middle of the century Page had moved into property speculation, investing the money she made from her brothels.
 She built houses on the Ratcliffe Highway, north of Wapping, and around in residential areas near the Tower of London, the income from which supported her for the rest of her life.

 Like other high profile bawds such as Elizabeth Cresswell, Page was almost as famous as the politicians of her time.
 The subject of Grub Street pamphlets in 1660, characterised as "The Wandring Whore" and the "Crafty Bawd", she may have been one of the inspirations for the character of Moll Flanders (1721), created by Daniel Defoe.